criticalwebdesign/book/README.md

 ## Chapter 3 Critical Design

 Throughout the modules in this chapter you will redesign a logo to create a visual form incorporating commentary.
-You will then use Figma to iterate on design, consider typographic choices using Google Fonts, and create a web page with interactive images and Javascript to express your ideas.
+You will use Figma to iterate on the design, considering typographic choices using Google Fonts, and create a web page with interactive images and Javascript to express your ideas.

 Examples:
 [Time](https://omundy.github.io/critical-web-design-book/03-critical-design/examples/ikea-time/),